randy-rebucas/devcom-digital/packages/license-sdk/README.md

 any tool in the suite (SEO/keyword research, social scheduler, campaign analytics, ad creative generator, or anything added later).

+Published on the public npm registry for ease of installation, but this is internal tooling for the Devcom Digital tool suite specifically — it's only useful if you're integrating a tool with `devcomdigital.com`'s license system.

 It talks to `POST /api/license/verify` on the main Devcom Digital app — see [docs/license-sdk-plan.md](../../docs/license-sdk-plan.md) in the repo root for the full design and rollout plan.